Information for Prospective Majors and Minors

 Criteria for declaring a pre-major:

-To be eligible to declare a pre-major in journalism, a student must have a minimum 2.5 cumulative GPA.
-Transfer students will be accepted during Transitions or during their first quarter on campus.
+To be eligible to declare as a pre-major in journalism, a student must have a minimum 2.5 cumulative GPA.
+Transfer students will be accepted during their first quarter on campus.
 Freshmen must complete one quarter of classes at WWU to establish a GPA before being considered as a pre-major.
 Current WWU students must show evidence of the required 2.5 GPA.
-Students are encouraged to declare a pre-major while completing the requirements for the major.
-For complete details, see Information for Declared Pre-Majors.
+Students are encouraged to declare as a pre-major while completing the requirements for the major.
+For complete details, see Steps to Becoming a Major, Declaring as a Pre-Major on the department’s website.

 Criteria for declaring a major: